 This is one wonderful thick, tall and filling pie perfect for brunch or dinner.
 I often make dessert pies because I simply like the combination of buttery flaky crust and sweet thick fruit filling.
 I’m kind of obsessed with them especially during Summer when fresh fruits are in abundance.
 I had never made a full size savory pie like this, most of the time I made the hand pie or pocket pies like my Mushroom Hand Pies.
 I like that they are in almost bite size, and they are pretty easy for pack and go snack.

 This is the opposite of a hand pie.
-This pie is tall and thick, not bite size but I wouldn’t mind having this one.
+This pie is kind of big. tall and thick, not bite size at all but I wouldn’t mind having this one.

 - 1 medium Potato – thinly sliced